kid1carus/OsirisJailbreak12/README.md

 Older (4K) devices are not supported for now.
 16K devices are A12 is experimental - may not work..

+In order to compile this app, you need to add `qilin.o` to the project.
+This can be downloaded from http://newosxbook.com/QiLin/qilin.o

 ### DEVELOPER JAILBREAK!
 NOT FOR THE GENERAL PUBLIC

 ### Demo video: